-- 318,997 on anti-anxiety drugs
+- 318,997 are being administered antianxiety drugs

-- 46,102 on antidepressants
+- 46,102 are being given antidepressants

-- 3,760 on antipsychotics
+- 3,760 are receiving antipsychotics

-- 24,406 are taking antidepressants
+- 24,406 are being administered antidepressants

-- 1,422 are taking ADHD drugs
+- 1,422 are receiving drugs for ADHD

 - 654 are taking antipsychotics

-If parents or caregivers suspect that their child may have ADHD, they should seek advice from a doctor.
+If parents or caregivers suspect that a child has ADHD, they should seek advice from a doctor.

 The doctor will first rule out other conditions.
 If, after an evaluation, a doctor gives a toddler a diagnosis of ADHD, they will offer advice and support and inform the caregiver about behavioral therapy.